himbriminn/cmbeam/content/authors/ashesh/_index.md

 #  - icon: ResearchGate
 #    icon_pack: ai
 #    link: [Rustam-Balafendiev](https://www.researchgate.net/profile/Rustam-Balafendiev)
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.

-   #

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: 'aak25@hi.is'